 More than 20 million passengers have taken trains home for the Spring Festival -- the traditional Chinese Lunar New Year -- since last Monday.

-The average volume of railway passengers over the past week reached 2.77 million and this surged on Sunday to 2.94 million, said the latest statistics from the Ministry of Railways.
+The average daily volume of railway passengers over the past week reached 2.77 million and this surged on Sunday to 2.94 million, according to the latest statistics from the Ministry of Railways.

 And the number of railway passengers is expected to keep increasing in the coming days, with the first peak falling on February 7-9.